B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Methodology

 \subsubsection{Raw data}

-No data treatment is carried out by B-HAR in this case.
-The pre-processing module takes in input the original datasets.
-This representation becomes useful when the user has already prepared the data offline and he/she wants to use B-HAR just to study different pattern recognition models.
+In this representation form, B-HAR does not perform any treatment, and the pre-processing module takes in input the dataset generated by the cleaning module.
+This representation becomes valid when the user has already prepared the data offline and he/she wants to use B-HAR to study different HAR models.